billiesumera/POLI-179/README.md

+# Through the Lens: Exploring Gender Bias in Online Images
+Partners:    Billie Sumera (ID: A18133095)   &   Pauline Ramos (ID: A17091192)
+###Research Questions
+Do online images exacerbate gender bias based on profession?
+###Description of Data

+- Data 1   Top 100 image results when you search the word "doctor," “police,” “teacher,” “reporter” and “dancer”
+- Data 2   We will utilize the "word2vec-google-news-300" model, a pre-trained Word2Vec model provided by Google and accessed through the Gensim API.
+This model is trained on a portion of the Google News dataset, containing about 100 billion words, and includes word vectors for a vocabulary of 3 million words and phrases.

 # Gender Bias Analysis

 This project analyzes gender bias in word embeddings using the pre-trained Word2Vec model.
 It calculates the cosine similarity between profession-related words and gender-related words to measure bias.
 Visualizations using PCA (Principal Component Analysis) are also provided to help understand the relationships between words in a 2D space.